 These strategies, when applied correctly, can make the difference between reaching your full potential or running out of energy in the most critical moments of the competition.

-In this article, FANTÉ will guide you through best practices for implementing these strategies, detailing which foods to incorporate into your diet in the days leading up to your workout and how to adjust your training plan to get the most benefits.
+In this article, FANTÉ will guide you through best practices for implementing these strategies, detailing which foods to incorporate into your diet in the days leading up to the event and how to adjust your training plan to get the maximum benefits.

 What is carbohydrate loading?